enggirls/quorum/README.md

 # Quorum

-Quorum is an Ethereum-based distributed ledger protocol with transaction/contract privacy and new consensus mechanisms.
+Quorum is an Ethereum-based blockchain protocol with transaction/contract privacy and new consensus mechanisms.

 Quorum is a fork of [go-ethereum](https://github.com/ethereum/go-ethereum) and is updated in line with go-ethereum releases.